About pool fencing and barrier safety standards

 - Modified Australian Standard

-If your pool safety barrier has ever been certified as complying with the Modified Australian Standard (including a Non Standard Safety Provision) you can't choose the Community Safety Standard.
+If your pool safety barrier has ever been certified as complying with the Modified Australian Standard (including the Non Standard Safety Provision), you can't choose the Community Safety Standard.